 Verizon has teams that carefully review each demand we receive.
 We do not produce information in response to all demands we receive.
-During the first half of 2021, we did not release records in response to approximately 11% of the demands we received.
-Specifically, we did not release records in response to approximately 11% of the subpoenas we received and approximately 12% of the warrants and orders we received.
+During the second half of 2022, we did not release records in response to approximately 10% of all demands we received.
+Specifically, we did not release records in response to approximately 10% of the subpoenas we received and approximately 11% of the warrants and orders we received.
 We may decline to release records for a number of reasons.
 In some instances, including situations when a different type of legal process is needed for the type of information requested, the legal demand is invalid and therefore rejected.
-Often, we receive valid demands that seek information about a phone number serviced by a different provider, meaning that we have no records to produce.
+Often, we receive valid demands seeking information about a phone number serviced by a different provider, meaning that we have no records to produce.
 Likewise, we regularly receive demands seeking data that we do not possess.
-This includes situations where the data sought is of a type that we do not collect or is older than our retention periods.
-(Note, in prior Transparency Reports, we indicated only the percentage of demands that we rejected as invalid.
-We now report more broadly to include the percentage of demands where no records were released.
-As explained, there are many reasons why we may not produce records, even when the demand is valid.)
+This includes situations where we do not collect the type of data that law enforcement seeks or where the requested data is beyond our retention periods.